groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-groupdocs-comparison-document-management/_index.md

 Before we jump into the code, make sure you have these basics covered:

 **Development Environment:**
 - Java Development Kit (JDK) 8 or later (JDK 11+ recommended for better performance)
 - Maven or Gradle for dependency management
 - Your favorite IDE (IntelliJ IDEA, Eclipse, or VS Code work great)

 **Knowledge Prerequisites:**
 - Basic Java programming skills (you should be comfortable with classes and methods)
 - Understanding of file I/O operations in Java
-- Familiarity with Maven dependencies (don't worry, we'll walk through this)
+- Familiarity with Maven dependencies (don’t worry—we’ll walk through this)

 ### Adding GroupDocs.Comparison to Your Project